The Sopranos season two (2000)

 Season Two is the “Nothin’ Happens” season.
 Coming hot off the heels of season one’s action-packed success, the looser, freewheeling pace may have seemed like it was betraying its fanbase.
 That’s not the case at all.
 In fact, The Sopranos was becoming more intricate and complex—examining these characters’ lives with flaring intensity.

-But the Nothin’ Happens moniker sticks.
-One of the best episodes of the season, “House Arrest”, is a somewhat self-aware ode to the idea of an eventless mob show.
-Elsewhere, various inconsequential plots keep the season chugging along—Chrissy goes to Hollywood, the gang heads to Italy, Tony organizes an executive poker game, etc.
+However, the Nothin’ Happens moniker sticks.
+One of the best episodes of the season, “House Arrest,” is a somewhat self-aware ode to the idea of an eventless mob show.
+Elsewhere, various inconsequential plots keep the season chugging along—Chrissy goes to Hollywood, the gang heads to Italy, Tony organizes an executive poker game, etc. Yet it’s still interesting and compelling.

 When ranking The Sopranos seasons, number 2 often gets an unfair shake, usually coupled with number 4 at the bottom.
-Since Richie Aprile and the Bevilacqua boys are mere misdirects (basically writers’ practice for future characters like Ralph Cifaretto and Tony B.), the season seems to have little bearing on the series as a whole.
+Since Richie Aprile and the Bevilacqua boys are mere misdirects, the season seems to have little bearing on the series as a whole.

-I’m not fully discrediting this theory.
-Of course, I enjoy every episode save for “Commendatori,” but I can see where the “complaints” may come from.
-One thing that keeps me coming back to season two no matter what is the fact that this is, without a doubt, the show’s funniest season.
+Of course, I enjoy every episode save for half of “Commendatori,” but I can see where the “complaints” might come from.
+However, one thing season two may have on every other Sopranos‘ season—it is the funniest stretch of the series.

 From “Guy Walks into a Psychiatrist’s Office” to “Funhouse,” the laffs don’t stop coming.
-At times, like in “The Happy Wanderer,” the show leans more towards Great Comedy than Great Drama.
-This healthy dosage of humor gives the entire season an easygoing feel, comforting, almost.
+At times, like in “The Happy Wanderer,” the show leans towards Great Comedy rather than Great Drama.
+This healthy dosage of humor gives the entire season an easygoing feel; comforting, almost.

 While season one dealt with Tony’s connections to his family (once again a strong theme in S2), season two concerns itself with tracking the extent of Tony’s influence.
 It’s all right there in “Funhouse’s” closing montage—Tony’s influence is far-reaching and unknowing.
 From foreigners selling phony calling cards on the streets to the ominous waves crashing down on the shore, Tony has indirectly affected them all.